-John’s practice focuses on internal investigations, financial institution defense, and cybersecurity matters.
+John’s practice focuses on internal investigations, financial fraud, financial institution defense, and cybersecurity matters.

 John clerked for the Honorable Federico A. Moreno of the Southern District of Florida.
 He is a frequent speaker on cybersecurity and banking topics.

-Represented over twenty financial institutions that were threatened or referred to the Department of Justice for lending violations.
+Represented over 20 financial institutions that were threatened or referred to the Department of Justice on fair lending matters.
+Also represented companies involved in indirect auto lending on fair lending matters.

 Former Chair and Member, Southern District of Florida, Ad Hoc Committee on Attorney Admissions, Peer Review and Attorney Grievance